What’s the Difference Between a Will and a Living Trust?

 You Don’t Have to Choose Between a Will and a Living Trust

-A common misconception in estate planning is that you must decide between a last will and testament or a living trust—but with the Texas Family Will and Trust Plan, you get both.
+A common misconception in estate planning is that you must decide between a last will and testament or a living trust—but with the Texas Family Trust Plan, you get both.
 Instead of struggling to determine which is best, this plan is designed to adapt to how you use it.

 • If you sign the documents and do nothing else, your estate plan functions like a traditional will-based plan.
 This means less work upfront, but your estate will go through probate.